Two fluid anisotropic dark energy models in a scale invariant theory: Some Cosmological Models

 The energy density contribution coming from the usual viscous cosmic fluid for the de Sitter model reduce to

 The energy density depends on the value of $\varepsilon$. $\rho$ decreases with the increase in $\varepsilon$ and the other way around for a decrement in $\varepsilon$.
 For the particular choice $\varepsilon=-1$, $\rho$ becomes independent of time and assumes a constant value $\rho_0$ throughout the cosmic evolution.
-As earlier, we restrict to the same choice for the Dirac gauge function i.e. $\beta=\frac{1}{t}$.
-The functional $F(t)$ and the rest energy density for this model can now be obtained as
+As in the previous model, we consider the same gauge function i.e. $\beta=\frac{1}{t}$.
+The functional $F(t)$ and $\rho_d$ for this model can be obtained as